dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 Our ng2-dinos app is complete!
 Make sure you've run `ng lint` and corrected any issues.
 With clean code, we shouldn't have any errors.
 We've successfully migrated the dinosaur detail pages and implemented a simple loading state.
 We've even covered adding authentication with Auth0 so we can authorize routes or make secure API calls in the future.

-Hopefully you're now ready to dive into Angular 1 to 2 migrations as well as new Angular 2 projects with confidence!
+Hopefully you're now ready to dive into Angular migrations as well as new Angular 2 projects with confidence!